top of page

 ”And I'm glad that the skipper died with Arios.”
 Alex says brutally, and it shocks me to almost react.

 ”Do you know what would have happened to him when Arios started to go?
-Do you think that men died easily, peacefully when the sea came in, knowing that you suffocate, that there is nothing that you can do about it?”
+Do you think that men died easily, peacefully when the sea came in, knowing that you will suffocate, and that there is nothing that you can do about it?”
 Alex's questions hit hard ”Do you think he would have survived it?
 From going mad?
 What kind of father would have we been bringing back to Hallie?”

 The possibility of the questions shook me to the core.
 There was little that we knew about this part of my family history.
 Tom must have had an inkling, but we never had discussed it.
 All I know, Tom had only been concerned about Hallie and the arrangements had been made if he would not come back.